an4xdev/TrelloClone/README.md

 ### Required operations

-- Profile pictures aren't uploaded so in this state you needs to remove user from database and after application started it should ask for creating new user.
-Another solution is to manually upload a file with the appropriate name, which is in the database to the Uploads folder in API project.
 - Database Migration via [EntityFramework](https://learn.microsoft.com/en-us/aspnet/entity-framework).
 - Run appliaction as `<Multiple Startup Projects>` in Visual Studio or API and Client projects in other IDEs.